College of Education and Human Development

 This material is available in alternative formats upon request.
 Direct requests to the Office of Teacher Education at ote@umn.edu612-625-5060.

 Our unique co-teaching program and cohort experience will help you gain the confidence you need to start in your own classroom with plenty of support.
+You will teach at both a middle school and high school as part of your student teaching practicum.
 Learn more about the student teaching experience.

 Quote from Madeleine Wolfe, MEd 2020